Van life: Why a cast iron pot has a place in your road trips

 In a van, cooking quickly becomes a real issue

-On social media, *van life* sometimes gives the impression that everything is simple: a beautiful spot, an open side door, coffee at sunrise, a quick meal.
+On social media, *van life* sometimes gives the impression that everything is simple: a beautiful spot, an open side door, coffee facing the sunrise, a quickly prepared meal.

 In reality, cooking in a van presents several very concrete constraints: